Storyflow Logo

 Muse logo

-Best for: iPad-first visual thinkers who use stylus.
-Not for: Windows or Android users.
+Best for: iPad-first visual thinkers who use a stylus.

 Pricing: Free with limits.
 Pro from $9.99/month.
 30-day trial.

-Pros: Best stylus support on this list, the iPad-first design is well-realised, spatial paradigm matches Heptabase's strength.
+Pros: Best stylus support on this list, the iPad-first design is well realised, spatial paradigm matches Heptabase's core strength, smooth touch performance.

-Cons: iPad and Mac only, no Windows or Android, AI features are lighter.
+Cons: iPad and Mac only, no Windows or Android, AI features are light, less useful for text-heavy corpora.

 7. Miro Cards (Best Whiteboard with Cards)